jcchincheong-bb/The-Knock-Lock/idea/1-Project-Idea.md

 # Our project ideas is :

 ## Smart Lock
-- Knock against door to ring bell
 - Knock a certain way to unlock
-- NFC/RFID unlock
-- Notification if bell rung
+- Knock pattern can be changed
+- LED Indicator to show lock status